bastikr/boolean.py/docs/users_guide.rst

     >>> x == z
     False

-Two named symbols are equal if they are the same or their holded objects compare to equal:
+Two named symbols are equal if they are the same or their associated objects compare to equal:

 .. doctest:: boolean

     >>> x, y, z = symbols("x", "y", "z")
     >>> x == y
     False